Marvelous 3: History

 Marvelous 3 was formed by lead singer/guitarist Butch Walker, bass guitarist Jayce Fincher, and drummer Doug Mitchell (a.k.a.
-Mitch "Slug" McLee.)
-All three band members had played together previously in glam outfit SouthGang, Floyds Funk Revival and The Floyds, before reemerging as Marvelous 3 in 1997 when they released their first album, Math and Other Problems, which would sell just over 4,000 copies by January 2000.
+Mitch "Slug" McLee).
+All three band members had played together previously in glam outfit SouthGang, Floyds Funk Revival, and The Floyds, before reemerging as Marvelous 3 in 1997 when they released their first album, Math and Other Problems, which would sell just over 4,000 copies by January 2000.

 The band's most successful album – Hey!
-Album – was released in fall 1998 with the lead single "Freak of the Week" reaching No. 5 on Billboards Modern Rock Tracks chart and No. 23 on the Mainstream Rock Tracks chart.
-The band toured with bands such as Collective Soul, SR-71, Dynamite Hack and Train and appeared on the WB television show Charmed.
+Album – was released in the fall of 1998, with the lead single "Freak of the Week" reaching number 5 on Billboards Modern Rock Tracks chart and number 23 on the Mainstream Rock Tracks chart.
+The band toured with bands such as Collective Soul, SR-71, Dynamite Hack, and Train, and appeared on the WB television show Charmed.
 By 2000, Hey!
 Album had sold 90,000 copies in the US.

 The band acrimoniously separated from label Elektra Records in spring 2001, as Walker documented on the band's official website in April 2001:

 Following a final tour, in which the band headlined the Atlanta Music Midtown festival in May 2001, they ended with a final farewell show at Atlanta's Centennial Olympic Park in August 2001.
 By their breakup, the band's Elektra albums had sold a combined total of 133,000 copies, with their last album ReadySexGo selling 32,216 copies.

-Butch Walker went on to become a successful solo artist, songwriter and record producer, creating hit records for Avril Lavigne, Bowling for Soup, Pink, Fall Out Boy, Lit and SR-71.
+Butch Walker went on to become a successful solo artist, songwriter, and record producer, creating hit records for Avril Lavigne, Bowling for Soup, Pink, Fall Out Boy, Lit, and SR-71.

-Marvelous 3 reunited with an advertised appearance at The Autumn Leaves benefit show on November 4, 2018 and performed a 6-song set at the end of Butch Walker's solo headlining set, after having only played together at a handful of Butch's Atlanta solo shows since 2001.
+Marvelous 3 reunited with an advertised appearance at The Autumn Leaves benefit show on November 4, 2018, and performed a six-song set at the end of Butch Walker's solo headlining set, after having only played together at a handful of Butch's Atlanta solo shows since 2001.

+On April 25, 2023, Butch Walker announced on Atlanta's 99X that the band was getting back together for a new album, a re-release of "Hey Album," and a show on October 27, 2023, at the Tabernacle in Atlanta.
+This then turned into three sold-out shows at the Tabernacle and two subsequent shows at Chicago's House of Blues.

+The band released a new studio album, IV, on October 13, 2023, after a 22-year hiatus.